daquinons/webdb-i-challenge/queries.md

 WHERE postalCode = 1010;

 ## Find the phone number for the supplier with the id 11
-SELECT phoneNumber FROM supplier
+SELECT Phone FROM Suppliers
-WHERE id=11;
+WHERE SupplierID=11;

 ## List first 10 orders ever places, descending by the order date
-SELECT place FROM orders
+SELECT * FROM orders
 ORDER BY orderDate desc
 LIMIT 10;

 ## Find all customers that live in London, Madrid, or Brazil
 SELECT * FROM customers
-WHERE city = "London" OR city = "Madrid" OR city = "Brazil";
+WHERE city = "London" OR city = "Madrid" OR country = "Brazil";

 ## Add a customer record for "The Shire", the contact name is "Bilbo Baggins" the address is -"1 Hobbit-Hole" in "Bag End", postal code "111" and the country is "Middle Earth"
-INSERT into customers(name, contactName, address, city, postalCode, country) VALUES ("The Shire", "Bilbo Baggins", "1 Hobbit-Hole", "Bag End", "111", "Middle Earth");
+INSERT into customers(CustomerName, ContactName, Address, City, PostalCode, Country) VALUES ("The Shire", "Bilbo Baggins", "1 Hobbit-Hole", "Bag End", "111", "Middle Earth");

 ## Update Bilbo Baggins record so that the postal code changes to "11122"